Funding Information for Prospective Graduate Students

 Funding is available to CSE graduate students in the form of fellowships, research assistantships (GSRA), and teaching assistantships (GSI).

 An exceptionally attractive feature of our program is that students admitted at the PhD level are guaranteed full financial support for their MS/PhD studies, as long as they are making satisfactory progress, meet required milestones, and maintain a research advisor relationship.
-PhD-bound students are supported during their first year as fellows and/or GSRAs; all students are then supported as GSRAs in their second and subsequent years.
+PhD-bound students are supported during their first year as fellows and/or GSRAs; all students are then supported as GSRAs or GSIs in their second and subsequent years.

 Admission at the MS level is not accompanied by financial support, although opportunities do exist.
 Since availability of GSI positions is by a term-by-term basis, we advise our MS students to be prepared to fund their entire graduate education.